 - To educate people on the relationship between our native flora and wildlife

-LNPS generally holds a Membership Meeting the first weekend in February and will occasionally host field trips for our members to various areas of interest throughout the state.
+LNPS generally holds a Annual conference early in the year and will occasionally host field trips for our members to various areas of interest throughout the state.
 Members come from all over Louisiana and even from the adjoining states of Mississippi and Texas.
 Membership in LNPS is open to anyone with a sincere interest in Louisiana native plants and our mission upon payment of annual dues.